Singapore Work Passes And Permits – Meaning & Types Discussed

 These are work passes that can be obtained if you are a skilled or a semi-skilled worker:

-Work permits for foreign workers can be obtained by semi-skilled and unskilled workers from other nationalities that can work in the manufacturing, construction, marine shipyards, and services sector.
+2. Work Permit for Foreign Workers – Work permits for foreign workers can be obtained by semi-skilled and unskilled workers from other nationalities that can work in the manufacturing, construction, marine shipyards, and services sector.

-This can be obtained by semi-skilled and unskilled domestic workers from certain foreign lands such as Bangladesh, Malaysia, Macau, etc. in order to work in Singapore.
+3. Work Permit for Foreign Domestic Workers – This can be obtained by semi-skilled and unskilled domestic workers from certain foreign lands such as Bangladesh, Malaysia, Macau, etc. in order to work in Singapore.
 The age limit for this work permit lies between 23 years to 50 years.

 Work Visa for Students and Trainees

-There are separate work visas for students and trainees seeking employment in Singapore:
+There are separate work visas for students and trainees seeking employment in Singapore.

-Work Holiday Pass can be obtained by those who are enrolled under the Working Holiday Programme with Singapore.
+2. Work Holiday Pass – Work Holiday Pass can be obtained by those who are enrolled under the Working Holiday Programme with Singapore.
 It is only available to people with the age limit of 18 to 25 years and cannot exceed for more than six months.
 The countries that are enrolled in the Working Holiday Programme include Australia, France, Japan, Germany, Hong Kong, New Zealand, the UK, USA.
 The age limit for Australia is 18 to 30 years and for a time period of one year.

-This can be obtained by semi-skilled or unskilled foreign students who are seeking education and training in Singapore.
+3. Training Work Permit – This can be obtained by semi-skilled or unskilled foreign students who are seeking education and training in Singapore.
 They undergo practical training that should not last for more than six months.

 Short-term Work Passes